The voyage a medication makes from factory to pharmacy can be long. Now it turns out that the...READ MORE

 New Instructions from FDA to Makers of Ranitidine

-On Wednesday, April 1, 2020, the Food and Drug Administration (FDA) instructed all manufacturers of ranitidine, a heartburn medication, to pull their prescription and over-the-counter products, including brand name Zantac, from the market immediately.
+In April 2020, the Food and Drug Administration (FDA) instructed all manufacturers of ranitidine, a heartburn medication, to pull their prescription and over-the-counter products, including brand name Zantac, from the market immediately.
 The request comes after what they call, “the latest step in an ongoing investigation of a contaminant known as N-Nitrosodimethylamine (NDMA) in ranitidine medications (commonly known by the brand name Zantac).”

 The FDA’s ongoing investigation started in mid-2019 after reports from an independent laboratory testing found NDMA impurities in ranitidine.
 NDMA is a probable human carcinogen, meaning it may cause cancer.
 At the time, not all versions of the product were withdrawn from the market.